apache/arrow/docs/source/format/Columnar.rst

 * **Variable-size Binary**: a sequence of values each having a variable byte length.
 Two variants of this layout are supported using 32-bit and 64-bit length encoding.
-* **Fixed-size List**: a nested layout each each value has the same number of elements taken from a child data type.
+* **Fixed-size List**: a nested layout where each value has the same number of elements taken from a child data type.
-* **Variable-size List**: a nested layout type where each value is a variable-length sequence of values taken from a child data type.
+* **Variable-size List**: a nested layout where each value is a variable-length sequence of values taken from a child data type.
 Two variants of this layout are supported using 32-bit and 64-bit length encoding.
-* **Struct**: a nested layout type consisting of a collection of child **fields** each having the same length
+* **Struct**: a nested layout consisting of a collection of named child **fields** each having the same length but possibly different types
-* **Sparse** and **Dense Union**: a nested layout type representing a sequence of values, each of which can have type chosen from a collection of child array types.
+* **Sparse** and **Dense Union**: a nested layout representing a sequence of values, each of which can have type chosen from a collection of child array types.
 * **Null**: a sequence of all null values, having null logical type

+The Arrow columnar memory layout only applies to *data* and not *metadata*.
+Implementations are free to represent metadata in-memory in whichever form is convenient for them.
+We handle metadata **serialization** in an implementation-independent way using `Flatbuffers`_, detailed below.

 Buffer Alignment and Padding
 ----------------------------

-Implementations are recommended allocate memory on aligned (8- or 64-byte boundaries) and pad (overallocate) to a length that is a multiple of 8 or 64 bytes.
+Implementations are recommended to allocate memory on aligned addresses (multiple of 8- or 64-bytes) and pad (overallocate) to a length that is a multiple of 8 or 64 bytes.
 When serializing Arrow data for interprocess communication, these alignment and padding requirements are enforced.
 If possible, we suggest that you prefer using 64-byte alignment and padding.
 Unless otherwise noted, padded bytes do not need to have a specific value.

 The alignment requirement follows best practices for optimized memory
 access: